Pediatric Behavioral Health Navigation

 - provide an updated report to the child’s pediatrician.

 The BHN program takes pride in partnering with local academic institutions to provide an interdisciplinary learning environment for graduate students and to enhance the research in the field of BHN.

 How to Contact a Behavioral Health Navigator

-Ask your child’s physician or the Early Learning Coalition for a referral to the Tallahassee Pediatric Behavioral Health Center, Behavioral Health Navigation program.
+Ask your child’s physician for a referral to the Tallahassee Pediatric Behavioral Health Center, Behavioral Health Navigation program.
 To learn more, please call (850) 692-3134.

 Behavioral Health Navigator, Program Director